 But things aren't as necessarily as neat as they at first seem.
 "Hyper-complex" is seen as less of class, and instead cells can show "end-stopping".
-Further, see: Melcher and Ringach (2002) for a discussion of the simple/complex cell distinction.
+Further, see: Melcher and Ringach (2002) for a discussion of how the simple/complex cell distinction may be better thought of as continuous, rather than as a binary classification.